Raymond-Iacobacci/TheDebtCollectorsRepository/Backend/README.md

 The routes for posting and retrieving comments is found in *user/requests.js*.

 ### Attachments
 Each request currently has an optional attachment associated with it when posting the request.
-When the new request is made with an attachment, an entry is inserted into the attachments table in the database.
-The attachments table has the following attributes:
+When the new request is made with an attachment, an entry is inserted into the *attachments* table in the database. *attachments* has the following attributes:
 - attachmentID - (primary key) automatically generated UUID of attachment
 - title - attachment title (same as request)
 - description - attachment description (same as request)